-17 Where the number of applications for admission is greater than the published admission number, applications for the Academy will be considered by the Trust against the criteria set out below.

-18 The Priory Ruskin Academy will first accept all pupils with an education, health and care (EHC) plan or a statement of special educational needs which names the Academy.

-19 After the admission of pupils with EHC plans or statements, the criteria below will be applied in the order in which they are set out below:

-- a. looked after children, or previously looked after children, sometimes referred to as children in public care - b. students wishing to study the Academy's specialist subjects (sport and visual arts subjects)

-Where the application of this criterion still leaves more students than places, then the students' total points scores in GCSE examinations will be taken into account, in order, starting with the highest score.
-In the case of tied scores, then the distance from home to the academy will be used as in paragraph 19c below.

-c. a student who lives nearest to the Academy as the crow flies from the Academy's main entrance to the post office address point of the child's home.
+- The Priory Ruskin Academy will first accept all pupils with an education, health and care (EHC) plan (Children and Families Act 2014) or a statement of special educational needs (Education Act 1996) that names the academy. - Where the number of applications for admission is greater than the published admission number, the Trust will consider applications against the criteria set out below. - 21 After the admission of pupils with EHC plans or statements, the criteria below will be applied in the order in which they are set out below: - a. looked after children, or previously looked after children, sometimes referred to as children in public care - b. students wishing to study the academy's specialist subjects (sport and visual arts subjects) - Where the application of this criterion still leaves more students than places, then the students' total points scores in GCSE examinations will be taken into account, in order, starting with the highest score.
+In the case of tied scores, then the distance from home to the academy will be used as in paragraph 21c below. - c. a student who lives nearest to the academy measured by the straight-line distance from the Post Office address point of the academy's main entrance to the Post Office address point of the child's home.

-In the event that two or more applicants under criterion19c live the same straight-line distance from the school, the place or places will be allocated at random by an independent person
+In the event that two or more applicants under criterion 21c live the same straightline distance from the academy, the place or places will be allocated at random by an independent person,